exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 }
 ```

-Both of these Parquet types are imported as a JSON array `["John","Jane"]`.
+The Parquet importer imports both of these Parquet as a JSON array `["John","Jane"]`.

 On the other hand, a repeated group with multiple fields are imported as JSON
 array of structs.